Celebrate Maple Sugaring Season in Connecticut

 Hebron Maple Festival

-Town of Hebron (March 21 & 22): Enjoy the great outdoors while having fun with tasting maple products and learning about the maple sugar houses.
+Town of Hebron (March 21 & 22): Enjoy the great outdoors while having fun tasting maple products and learning about the maple sugar houses.

 Maple Weekend in Connecticut